alisdt/online_experiments_course/03_pract.rst

 or by pressing Ctrl-Shift-I on Windows or Command-Option-I (⌘-⌥-I) on Mac.

-Go to the page for your experiment -- use the link for the uploaded copy on the server, not the copy on your computer.
+Go to the page for your experiment -- use the link for the uploaded copy on the server in your web browser, not the copy on your computer.

 Now go to the web page for the example experiment you created last week.
 Enable Developer Tools (see the list above) and